Songonge/Data-Analytics-Tips/Strategies-to-Achieve-More.md

 In this short document, I am sharing some strategies that help me achieve a lot whether in my work life or personal life.

-## Working SMART, Not HARD
+## Working SMART, Not HARD, and Setting Small Achievable Goals
-* **Set small achievable goals**
 Every big achievement starts with a small step.
 Whether you’re learning a new skill, working on a passion project, or tackling a challenging goal, remember this: no matter how small progress may be, it keeps you moving forward.

-I always set my goals such that they are:
+I mostly set my goals such that they are:
 * Specific
 * Measurable
 * Achievable